11 Google Data Studio Alternatives For Reporting Dashboards

 Key features

-Agency Analytics is an SEO and marketing dashboard solution that lets you monitor all of your client's marketing channels in one seamless dashboard.
-It integrates with over 60 channels.
+Agency Analytics is a marketing dashboard solution for SEO and marketing purposes, providing a convenient way to monitor all your client's marketing channels from a single platform.
+It seamlessly integrates with more than 60 channels

 AgencyAnalytics vs Google Data Studio